THE SHAPE OF FILM ART:

 ‘What do you think it means?’

-At any rate, the implicit interest in the GTA’s idiosyncratic and indie film artists-and perhaps even its equally idiosyncratic and indie film scholars-in A DANGEROUS METHOD reappeared along with Campbell and Gadon in ANTIVIRAL (2012), the first allegorical feature film of Cronenberg’s son, Brandon Cronenberg, which explored the diseased nature of celebrity and Zone War obsessions.
-A first feature film that Cronenberg implicitly addressed when he teamed up again with Cronenberg, Gadon, Sanders, Shore and Suschitzky for the allegorical and CGI free film, COSMOPOLIS (2013).
+At any rate, Campbell and Gadon reappeared in the first allegorical feature film of Brandon Cronenberg, the son of Cronenberg, the twilit and allegorical film, ANTIVIRAL (2012), which explored the diseased nature of celebrity and Zone War obsessions through the tragicomic experiences of the celebrity obsession infected and infectious Syd March-played by Caleb L. Jones.
+A first feature film that Cronenberg did not implicitly address when he teamed up again with Cronenberg, Gadon, Sanders, Shore and Suschitzky for the twilit, allegorical and CGI enhanced film, COSMOPOLIS (2013).

 ‘I love Carrie!...and I know Garry!’

 The choice of Julianne Moore as troubled Hollywood star Havana Segrand reaffirmed that intent, as Moore played Carrie’s mother, Mrs. Margaret White, in CARRIE.
 Curiously, the return of Moore caused her to symbolically die again, as Agatha killed Havana in the end like Carrie killed Margaret.
-As the appearance of Wasikowska evoked her role as Hannah in Richard Ayoabe’s Cronenberg roasting film, THE DOUBLE (2013), Cronenberg also implied that he was striking back at Ayoabe as well in MAPS TO THE STARS.
-Curiously, Cronenberg also implied an interest in Cody, Reitman and Wright again in his twilit and allegorical novel, Consumed (2014).
+As the appearance of Wasikowska evoked her role as Hannah in Richard Ayoabe’s implicitly Cronenberg roasting film, THE DOUBLE (2013), Cronenberg also implied that he was striking back at Ayoabe as well in MAPS TO THE STARS.
+For his part, Guillermo Del Toro gently and implicitly roasted Cronenberg that same year in the implicit form of kooky keiju body parts dealer, Hannibal Chau-played by Ron Perlman-in the twilit, allegorical, CGI enhanced and blockbuster beast bashing film, PACIFIC RIM (2013).
+A film that might have influenced Gareth Edwards, for he implicitly linked the desperate battle of David and Brandon Cronenberg to defeat blockbuster beasts with indie film art to the equally desperate battle of nuclear engineer, Doctor Joseph ‘Joe’ Brody, and his blockbuster bomb disposal expert son, Lieutenant Ford Brody-played by Bryan Cranston and Aaron Taylor-Johnson, respectively-to defeat two CGI enhanced and implicitly Disney and Lucasfilm linked blockbuster MUTO beasts with the help of the indomitably indie and implicitly Kubrick linked Godzilla in the twilit, allegorical and CGI enhanced film, GODZILLA (2014).
+Significantly, as Ford died over the course of the battle with the beasts but Ford successfully combined with Godzilla to ensure that it was kaputo for the MUTOs, in the end, Edwards implied that ANTIVIRAL had convinced him that Brandon would successfully carry on where his father left off in indie film art.
+As for Cronenberg, he implied an interest in Cody, Reitman and Wright again in his twilit and allegorical novel, Consumed (2014).

 ‘ “The internet is now a forum for public prosecution.” ’